 Since laser eye surgery became available in the early 1990s, millions of people have benefited from a permanent improvement in their vision.
 Although few long-term studies have been done, over 90 percent of people who've had laser surgery reputedly achieve perfect or much-improved vision.
 Not surprisingly, a similar percentage of patients say they're satisfied with the results of their operation.
 Even so, laser eye surgery is by no means a miracle cure for bad eyesight, as government health agencies and consumer groups around the world have been at pains to point out.
 If you're considering having this treatment, be sure you're properly informed about everything it entails and make sure you have realistic expectations.

-Photo: Even with laser surgery, you won't be saying goodbye to eye charts: it's important to have your eyes examined regularly even after treatment.
-Photo courtesy of National Eye Institute, National Institutes of Health.
+Photo: Laser surgery is a meticulous medical procedure; even so, there are risks and potential side-effects—and you won't be saying goodbye to eye charts forever: it's important to have your eyes examined regularly even after treatment.
+Photo by Brian Ferguson courtesy of US Air Force.

 The first thing to note is that laser treatment is not suitable for everyone.
 While it may suit people with relatively mild short sight, for example, it's less suitable for those with very poor vision and it cannot address the gradual deterioration in close-up vision (presbyopia) that most people experience when they get older.
 A significant proportion of patients need a second operation called a retreatment, so you should be prepared for that possibility.
 It's also important to realize that the recovery from laser-surgery can be uncomfortable and protracted.
 Some people experience uncomfortable or painful side-effects for months after their operation (you'll often hear about a common phenomenon called "dry eyes") and complications such as dislocated ("slipped") or folded flaps.
 A small number report that the operation has made their vision worse—and there have been numerous claims for damages (search for "LASIK legal claims" and you'll find lots of eager lawyers ready to sue for medical negligence).
 Having said that, lots of people will tell you that having laser eye surgery was the best thing they ever did.